JNelsen3000/VForm/README.md

 # List Validation:

-The useValidatedList hook can be used to support a dynamic list of items in your forms.
+The useVForm hook can be used to support dynamic lists of items in your forms.
 It functions very similarly to the "useValidatedForm" hook.
 It receives a schema that will be run against each item.
 Optionally, it can receive a single Validator to run on the list as a whole.

 Returned items:
 - uiValues: Values tracked by form